Radiation Entropy in asymptotically AdS Black Holes within f(Q) Gravity: Introduction

 \section{Introduction}

-Since the discovery of Hawking radiation \cite{Hawking:1974rv,Hawking:1975vcx} , the fundamental nature of the emitted radiation has remained unclear.
-Hawking's original semi-classical calculation suggested that the final state of black hole evaporation is a mixed state, independent of the initial state that formed the black hole.
+Since the discovery of Hawking radiation \cite{Hawking:1974rv,Hawking:1975vcx} , the fundamental nature of the emitted radiation remains unclear.
+Hawking's original semi-classical calculation suggests that the final state of black hole evaporation is a mixed state, independent of the initial state that formed the black hole.
 This apparent violation of unitarity is known as the black hole information loss paradox \cite{Hawking:1976ra}.
 A complete resolution of this paradox requires a full theory of quantum gravity, which, however, has not yet been established.

-On the other hand, as a low-energy effective theory of quantum gravity, general relativity itself also requires modification.
-For instance, to account for the accelerated expansion of the universe \cite{SupernovaSearchTeam:1998fmf,SupernovaCosmologyProject:1998vns,Boomerang:2000efg,Hanany:2000qf,Riess:2011yx,Planck:2015fie,Planck:2018nkj,Planck:2018vyg} , one has to introduce dark energy that constitute about two-thirds of the total cosmic content, yet these have not been directly detected so far.
+On the other hand, as a low-energy effective theory of quantum gravity, general relativity itself also calls for modification.
+For instance, to account for the accelerated expansion of the universe \cite{SupernovaSearchTeam:1998fmf,SupernovaCosmologyProject:1998vns,Boomerang:2000efg,Hanany:2000qf,Riess:2011yx,Planck:2015fie,Planck:2018nkj,Planck:2018vyg} , one has to introduce dark energy that constitute about two-thirds of the total cosmic content, yet it has not been directly detected so far.
 Investigating the information loss problem in the context of modified gravity, therefore, can provide further insights into quantum gravity.

 As an extension of the symmetric teleparallel equivalent of general relativity, $f(\mathbb{Q})$ gravity has attracted considerable attention recently \cite{BeltranJimenez:2017tkd,BeltranJimenez:2018vdo,BeltranJimenez:2019tme}.
-Current results indicate that this theory can challenge the cold dark matter model without need of dark components \cite{Shi:2023kvu, Atayde:2021pgb, Anagnostopoulos:2021ydo}.
+Current results indicate that this theory can challenge the cold dark matter model without the need for dark components \cite{Shi:2023kvu, Atayde:2021pgb, Anagnostopoulos:2021ydo}.
 In addition, the theory itself exhibits several notable advantages.
-For example, compared with gravity theories based on Riemannian geometry, $f(\mathbb{Q})$ gravity possesses a well-defined variational principle without the need for additional boundary terms \cite{Heisenberg:2023lru}.
-This thus offers an improved theoretical framework for investigating the information paradox.
+For example, compared with gravitational theories based on the Riemannian geometry, $f(\mathbb{Q})$ gravity possesses a well-defined variational principle without the need for additional boundary terms \cite{Heisenberg:2023lru}.
+This thus provides an improved theoretical framework for investigating the information paradox.